mrpaulphan/idm232/docs/assignments/final.md

 The following outline lists the requirements for successfully completing the final project.

-- All projects must be programmed from scratch using PHP/MySQL as the primary programming and data manipulation languages.
+- [ ] All projects must be programmed from scratch using PHP/MySQL as the primary programming and data manipulation languages.
 Use of online content management systems (Wordpress, WIX, Squarespace etc.) is completely prohibited.
-- All projects must be self hosted.
+- [ ] All projects must be self hosted.
-- Source code must be tracked throughout the duration of the project using GitHub.
+- [ ] Source code must be tracked throughout the duration of the project using GitHub.
-- All data must be stored and served from a MySQL database, running on the live web server.
+- [ ] All data must be stored and served from a MySQL database, running on the live web server.
-- Projects must include all of the provided recipes, not a subset.
+- [ ] Projects must include all of the provided recipes, not a subset.
-- All sites must be fully responsive, from a range of small to large (smart phone to desktop monitor).
+- [ ] All sites must be fully responsive, from a range of small to large (smart phone to desktop monitor).

+Pages
+**User Screens**
+- [ ] Home Screen
+- [ ] Category listing screen
+- [ ] Recipe Detail Screen
+- [ ] Search Results

+**Admin Pages**
+- [ ] Recipe Listing Page
+- [ ] Create Recipe functionality/screen
+- [ ] Read Recipe functionality/screen (List of all recipes)
+- [ ] Edit Recipe functionality/screen
+- [ ] Delete Recipe functionality/screen

 ## Grading Criteria